M-Serajian/MTB-Pipeline/README.md

 Now, MTB++ is ready to be used.

 # Usage
-Mtb++.py can be located at the MTB-plus-plus directory (the root on the cloned directory).
+Mtb++.py can be located at the MTB-Pipeline directory (the root on the cloned directory).

 ```bash
 python Mtb++.py -f FASTAfile -o Output.csv